"Claim Your Future Through Artistry"

 Sarah Hay, Soloist with Dresden SemperOper Ballett, Germany

-Lead Actress on the new Starz Drama "Flesh and Bone"
+Lead Actress of Starz Drama "Flesh and Bone"

 Golden Globe Nominee*